StackmateNetwork/the-stackmate/ABOUT.md

 stackmate requires an electrum backend to interact with the bitcoin network.

-stackmate allows users to use their own node and defaults to blockstream.
+stackmate allows users to use their own node or defaults to blockstream.

 ## Tor